Frequently Asked Questions for the In-Person Running on Sep. 12, 2021

 Switch to 5K; Bib Transfers

-A: If you are entered into the 10 Mile Run and wish to switch to the 5K Run-Walk, fill out the Race Switch Form.
+A: If you are entered into the 10 Mile Run and wish to switch to the 5K Run-Walk, fill out the Race Switch Form, which will be posted after the Lottery results are posted on July 7, 2021.
 There is no refund of the difference between the Ten Mile Run entry fee and the 5K Run-Walk entry fee.
 Runners entered into the 5K Run-Walk cannot switch to the 10 Mile Run.

 A: No, you do not.